codership/documentation/galeracluster/source/documentation/scriptable-sst.rst

 These parameters are passed only to state transfer scripts initiated by a node serving as the donor node, regardless of the method being used:

+.. rst-class:: verbose-list

-- ``--gtid`` The node gives the :term:`Global Transaction ID`, which it forms from the state UUID and the sequence number, or seqno, of the last committed transaction.
+   ``--gtid`` The node gives the :term:`Global Transaction ID`, which it forms from the state UUID and the sequence number, or seqno, of the last committed transaction.

-- ``--socket`` The node gives the local server socket for communications, if required.
+   ``--socket`` The node gives the local server socket for communications, if required.

-- ``--bypass`` The node specifies whether the script should skip the actual data transfer and only pass the Global Transaction ID to the receiving node.
+   ``--bypass`` The node specifies whether the script should skip the actual data transfer and only pass the Global Transaction ID to the receiving node.
 That is, whether the node should initiate an :term:`Incremental State Transfer`.